If you are an analyst, consultant, or work in an agency you must have experienced some objection to investing in SEO. Who has never?

-This is classic.
-Many companies use it especially in the negotiation phase, either to bargain or to make the SEO professional feel less confident about their area of expertise.
+This is a classic.
+Many companies use it especially in the negotiation phase, either to bargain or to make the SEO professional feel less confident about their field.

-There are a few ways to respond to this objection:
+There are a few ways to answer this objection:

-It is much easier to find professional companies and teams dedicated to sponsored links and social networks than SEO.
+It is much easier to find in companies professionals and teams dedicated to sponsored links and social networks than to SEO.

-In addition to investing in human resources, they invest significant amounts in sponsored link campaigns, material production, video editing and much more.
+Aside from investing in human resources, they invest significant amounts in sponsored link campaigns, material production, video editing, and more.
 Of course, if you invest zero in SEO the return will be lower than other channels with more investment.

 For an SEO strategy to be successful it needs investments.